andrejcarlo/andreicarlo/content/_index.md

 Before that, I received my bachelor’s degree in Aerospace Engineering from Delft University of Technology, with a minor in Computational Science and Engineering.

-I am particularly interested in the fields of computer vision, deep learning, machine perception, planning and decision-making under uncertainty, optimal control, and (reinforcement) learning for control, all within the [realm of robotics](/projects).
+I am particularly interested in the fields of computer vision, deep learning, machine perception, planning and decision-making under uncertainty, optimal control, and deep reinforcement learning for control, all within the [realm of robotics](/projects/).

 Whenever I have the opportunity, I enjoy creating innovative new media art installations that blend engineering with immersive experiences.